Breeze/northwind-demo/STEPS-Client-Angular.md

 If you don't, see the "Generate the metadata" topic in the server document.

 #### Generate entities from metadata
 To turn the metadata into entities, we need to write a script.
-In the `NorthwindClient` directory, create a file called `generate-entities.js`.
+In the `northwind-angular` directory, create a file called `generate-entities.js`.

 Fill `generate-entities.js` with the following: